albertstill/typescript-ide-workshop/README.md

+### Brown bag session - TypeScript tricks in Visual Studio Code

-An iffy repo that will be improved via VSCode TypeScript features https://code.visualstudio.co  xm/docs/languages/typescript.
+An iffy repo that will be improved via VSCode TypeScript features https://code.visualstudio.com/docs/languages/typescript.

-To demo
+### To demo

 - go to definition
 - finding references